Custom-Roles-for-TTT/TTT-Custom-Roles/API.md

 - *text* - The new text value to use or the original passed into the hook.
 Return `false` to not show text at all
 - *clr* - The new clr value to use or the original passed into the hook

+**TTTTutorialRoleEnabled(role)** - Called before a role's tutorial page is rendered.
+This can be used to allow a page to be shown when it normally would not be because the role is disabled.
+Useful for situations like showing the Zombie tutorial page when the Mad Scientist is enabled (because the Mad Scientist creates Zombies).\
+*Realm:* Client\
+*Added in:* 1.2.7\
+*Parameters:*
+- *role* - Which role's tutorial page is being rendered

+*Return:* `true` to show this page when it normally would not be

 **TTTTutorialRolePage(role, parentPanel, titleLabel)** - Called before a role's tutorial page is rendered.
 This can be used to render a completely custom page with information about a role.\
 *Realm:* Client\
 *Added in:* 1.2.7\